 We included mean annual wages for comparison purposes to illustrate the high caliber of our workforce without the high cost associated with a major metropolitan area.

 - We produce more patents per 1,000 residents (1.07) than regions such as Raleigh, NC and Boston, MA

-- A greater percentage of our population is classified as knowledge workforce (26.4%) than Minneapolis, MN or San Diego, CA
+- A greater percentage of our population is classified as knowledge workforce (26.0%) than Minneapolis, MN and a greater percentage of our population older than 25 has a high school degree (34.9%) than Austin, TX or San Jose, CA

 - And Rochester, NY is the only community in the country to be home to the best small, medium and large company to work for in America.

 Best Companies: Fortune's 100 Best Companies to Work For in America, 2012, Great Places Institute, 2012

 Population: U.S. Census Bureau, Population Estimates, July 2013

 Knowledge Workforce: Bureau of Labor Statistics, Occupational Employment Statistics, May 2011

 Educational Attainment and School Enrollment: U.S. Census Bureau, American Community Survey, 2011

 Wage estimates: U.S. Bureau of Labor Statistics, Occupational Employment Statistics, May 2013